CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

     ![](../media/h35.png)

-1. As soon as you entered the command, a PowerShell window opens.
+1. As soon as you enter the command, a PowerShell window opens.

    ![](../media/h36.png)